 This record contains the information utilized as a part of a .twb document in an exceptionally compacted columnar information design.
-This aides away improvement.
+This Tableau file type is used to optimize storage.
 It additionally spares the amassed estimations that are connected in the examination.
 This record ought to be revived to get the refreshed information from the source.
 Its file extension is .tde.

 Bookmark files save the data and metadata related to a worksheet within your workbook—including the connection and calculated fields.

 To create a bookmark file go to the windows menu bar and look for the bookmark menu option and select create a bookmark.